 At a minimum competitors must be enrolled in Year 7.

-Racing will be conducted under the Cycling New Zealand Schools Racing Rules.
-The Cycling New Zealand scale of penalties will apply.
-All Riders should familiars themselves with the complete Racing Rules under which Racing will be conducted.
+Racing will be conducted under the Cycling New Zealand Schools Rules.
+All riders should familiars themselves with the complete Rules under which racing will be conducted.

 Health and Safety